zaytri/stream-elements-widgets/RecentEvents/README.md

 My overlay for showing recent events (follower, subscriber, raid, etc.)!

 ## Features
+- Spin animation when a new event occurs
 - Adjustable **alignment** (top or bottom, left or right)
 - Adjustable **limit** of displayed events
 - Adjustable **display** of **followers**, **subscribers**, **hosts**, **raids**, **tips**, and **cheers**